litebird/litebird_sim/docs/source/simulations.rst

 simulation modules to make sense of any other section.
 The recognized parameters in the section named ``simulation`` are the following:

+- ``base_path``: a string containing the path where to save the results of the simulation.
 - ``start_time``: the start time of the simulation.
 If it is a string or a `TOML datetime
   <https://github.com/toml-lang/toml/blob/master/toml.md#user-content-local-date-time>`_,